1bbnuuu/text-formatter/README.md

 ## Demo

-You can access a live demo of the tool by opening the `index.html` file in your browser.
+You can access a live demo of the tool by clicking the url https://1bbnuuu.github.io/text-formatter/.
 Alternatively, you can deploy the project to your own server or use platforms like GitHub Pages.

 ## Installation